Skip to content

 Additional medical expenses credit for qualifying expenses

-Current credit amounts: R364 main member, R246 per additional dependant
+Current credit amounts: R376 main member, R254 per additional dependant

 How medical aid tax credits work in South Africa

-Medical aid tax credits in South Africa work in two parts: Section 6A gives you R364/month for the first two members and R246/month per additional dependant.
-Section 6B provides an additional credit of 25% of qualifying medical expenses exceeding 4 times your Section 6A credits (for under 65s) or 33.3% of expenses exceeding your Section 6A credits (for 65+).
+Medical aid tax credits in South Africa work in two parts: Section 6A gives you R376/month for the first two members and R254/month per additional dependant.
+Section 6B provides an additional credit for qualifying medical expenses.
+For under-65 taxpayers, SARS also applies a 7.5% taxable-income threshold.
 These credits directly reduce your tax liability rand-for-rand.

 Total Credits = Section 6A + Section 6B | Both reduce tax rand-for-rand